nidoro/Magic.jl/README.md

 ## A new way of creating Julia web apps!

-> 🧪 **Experimental**:
-> This package is in early stage of development.
-You are welcomed to try it out
-> and give us your feedback!

-`Lit.jl` is a web app framework for Julia that makes it easy for you to build awesome interactable pages for your Julia creations.
+`Lit.jl` is a web app framework for Julia that makes it easy for you to build awesome interactable pages in no time!

 ## Features

-- **Simple and Julian**: Write beautiful, easy-to-read code.
-- **Fast development**: You can very quickly see the effects of your source code changes, which allows you to fastly detect errors and fix them.
-- **No front-end experience required**: You just define the general layout of the elements in the web app, and `Lit.jl` takes care of displaying it in the user browser.
-- **Immediate mode UI**: No separation between the code for displaying widgets and the code for getting their values.
+- **Simple and Julian**: We appreciate the simplicity of julia.
+We don't want you to have to learn new obscure macros.
+- **Fast, ergonomic development**: Our API enables fast development iteration cycles.
+- **No front-end experience required**: Lit is designed for people with no web development experience.
+- **Data-centric web apps**: We aim to support the development of any data science web app.

 ## Supported Platforms